 This is what we should've been doing all along to help the homeless population, especially the homeless who are just unemployed to help them get back to work and that might get to additional job training so they can get another job in another field.
 Instead of just essentially warehousing people by giving them a meal and a cot for a night and then sending them back on the street the next day.

 This approach empowers homeless people because it helps them get back on their feet to become productive taxpayers again.
 Instead of collecting public assistance or begging for money or food on the street.

 If you want people to remain homeless, give them a meal and cot in a homeless shelter for a night and then put them back on the street the next day or better yet don't do anything for them, because you're indifferent or you don't give a damn about them.

 But if you want to help homeless people, give them a meal, give them a room like you would see in a housing center (not homeless shelter) and they are different and them help them get a job so they can support themselves and then help them find their own place to stay.
 And then they'll no longer be homeless but self-sufficient productive people.
 Who are paying into public services instead of collecting from them.

 Another way to help homeless people or to prevent homelessness in the future, is how we help our unemployment and welfare populations.
-Both of these populations who collect from Unemployment and Welfare Insurance have Time Limits on how long they can collect that assistance.
+Both of these populations who collect from Unemployment and Welfare Insurance have time limits on how long they can collect that assistance.
 So during that period, what we should be doing as a country is putting these people to work.

-Section Eight Public Housing to fiance their temporary stay in a Housing Center.
-Unemployment Insurance to fiance to help sustain them while they are in transition to getting on their feet.
-And Medicaid to cover their Health Insurance while they are in transition.
+Section Eight Public Housing to finance the temporary stay in a housing center for the homeless.
+Unemployment Insurance to finance to help sustain them while they are in transition to getting on their feet.
+And Medicaid to cover their health insurance while they are in transition.
 So this something as a nation we should be doing.